 What We Look For

 We're honored that you're interested in being part of the USF community.
 Although there is no precise formula for the ideal application, there are a few components that we'll explain below.

 Ultimately, we want your application to showcase how you took advantage of the opportunities available to you, who you are in your community, and how you've grown from the choices you've made.
 We know that may seem like a lot to ask, but it's intentional.
 USF students are out to change the world from here, and it starts with knowing who you are and what you stand for.

 We do not require students to submit standardized test scores when applying for undergraduate admission.
 Read more about our test optional policy.

 A strong academic record of college prep courses shows us that you're motivated and that you care to put forth your best work.
-In general, we expect that you will have taken:
+To be considered for admission, first-year applicants should have taken:

 - 4 years of English